alphagov/govuk_ab_testing/README.md

 To enable testing in the app, your Rails app needs:

 1. Some piece of logic to be A/B tested
-2. A HTML meta tag that will be used to measure the results
+2. A HTML meta tag that will be used to measure the results, and which specifies the dimension to use in Google Analytics
 3. A response HTTP header that tells Fastly you're doing an A/B test

 Let's say you have this controller: